korygorsky/korygorsky/README.md

 ### Hi there 👋

+I'm a builder 🏗.

+I love to take an idea, flesh out concepts and make it happen in the real world 🌎.

+I believe the most powerful tools that a team can have are communication ☎️ and focus 🔎.

+The web is a green field ripe for new growth ☘️ and I'm just happy I get to be a part of it 🎉.

 <!--
 **korygorsky/korygorsky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.